Policy No: 006

 - All those eligible to vote will receive written ballots.

-- Names listed on the ballot will be done in alphabetical order by last name
+- Names listed on the ballot will be in alphabetical order by last name.

 - All ballots will have a place for write-in candidates.
-Consequently, no election will be done by acclamation in the case where there is only one candidate.
+Consequently, no election will be done by acclamation in cases where there is only one candidate.
 The election process will be followed.